top background

 Even yoga gurus suffer burnout

-Last weekend, the Sunday Times Style Magazine, featured a profile on Adriene Mishler, the 37-year-old yoga guru whose platform exploded during lockdown last year.
-The article certainly gave the impression of someone with an enviable level of success and a beautiful outlook on the world, but it focused on something a little unusual for a yoga guru.
+A couple of years ago the Sunday Times Style Magazine featured a profile on Adriene Mishler, the 37-year-old yoga guru whose platform exploded during lockdown.
+The article gave the impression of someone with an enviable level of success and a beautiful outlook on the world, but it focused on something a little unusual for a yoga guru.
 Earlier this year, she suffered serious burnout.

 “I remember I told my partner I felt knocked out by anxiety.
 I am a caretaker by nature, but then that became my job, my world.”